 The Family Law Hotline services are available only to callers who are low-income.
 The Hotline attorney will ask you about your income and will collect other basic information.

-The Family Law Hotline is operated in partnership with the Legal Aid Bureau, Inc. Your call will be answered by a Women’s Law Center staff attorney, volunteer attorney or Legal Aid Bureau staff attorney.
+Your call will be answered by a Women’s Law Center Family Law Hotline staff attorney.
 All Family Law Hotline attorneys are knowledgeable about Maryland family law.
 You can read more about family law and the legal process at The Peoples Law Library.

 Provides a free attorney to represent you in your contested custody cases in Baltimore County (income eligibility requirements and limited number of case placements)